-Students gain understanding on the fundamental principles and concepts of Chemistry through topics of:
+Students gain an understanding of the fundamental principles and concepts of Chemistry through topics of:

 - Materials and their atoms

 - Combinations of atoms

 - Molecules

 - Mixtures and solutions

 - Acid and bases

 - Redox reactions.

 Students can go onto study Stage 2 Nutrition, Chemistry or Biology.